 Mark Miller, Vice President of Leadership Development at Chick-fil-A, once said, “People will do extraordinary things when a vision resonates deep inside of them.”
 The simple briefing idea described below helps to create a vision of what makes a great beat cop.
-It gets the entire squad on the same page regarding what they should expect out of each other as they are working their beats and provides a positive way for them to bring up issues they may currently be having with squad mates.
-With everyone on the same page, you will find that it becomes easier for them to hold themselves and each other accountable.
-As the supervisor, this activity gives you a great starting point for having conversations with officers that may not be living up to expectations.
+It gets the entire squad on the same page regarding what they should expect out of each other and themselves as they are working their beats and also provides a positive way for them to bring up issues they may currently be having with squad mates.
+With everyone on the same page, you find that it becomes easier for them to hold themselves and each other accountable.
+As a supervisor, this activity gives you a great starting point for having conversations about creating a set of squad expectations or discussing issues with current squad expectations.

 BRIEFING IDEA: What makes a great beat cop?